 Freezing pesto

-Store your pesto in small jars or freezer-safe containers for up to 6 months.
+Store your pesto in small jars, freezer bags, or freezer-safe containers for up to 6 months.

 You can also freeze portions in ice cube trays, and then after they’ve frozen solid you can store them in freezer-safe plastic bags.